-- 6: Penalty update

-- 7: end while

-- 8: Phase II Fix and Solve

-- 9: Fix the design variables for which consensus is obtained and solve the restricted problem
+9: Fix the design variables for which consensus is obtained and solve the restricted problem

-4.2 Addressing subproblems with the Learn & Optimize matheuristic
+4.2 Addressing subproblems with the Learn&Optimize matheuristic

-One of the most challenging parts of the PH algorithm is addressing the multi-scenario stochastic network design problem $SP_g^{\nu}$ : (14)-(18) defining the subproblems at iteration $\nu$ .
+One of the most challenging parts of the PH algorithm is addressing the multi-scenario stochastic network design problem SP_g^{ν} : (14)-(18) defining the subproblems at iteration ν .
 As defined, the subproblems appear as large-scaled integer programs, which are hard to solve to optimality.
 This being said, as evidenced by Kall and Wallace (1994), we may not need to obtain optimal solutions to the subproblems.
 Heuristics may find satisfactory subproblem solutions that produce an efficient search process for the PH algorithm (Løkketangen and Woodruff, 1996).

 We generalize the Learn&Optimize procedure (Sarayloo et al., 2021a) to address the subproblems of the PH algorithm.
+The Learn&Optimize provides a novel systematic learning mechanism capable of identifying what are the efficient solution structures for the overall stochastic problem by analyzing the solutions obtained for subproblems.
+In the context of network design, this information takes the form of design decisions that are common to high-quality (i.e., optimal or near-optimal) solutions obtained by gradually considering scenarios and their interactions.
 Two important motivations made us apply the Learn&Optimize in this PH-base matheuristic.
 First, it provides an efficient heuristic to address the subproblems.
 Second, we aim to exploit the knowledge learned through the Learn&Optimize procedure in the aggregation step of the PH algorithm to further improve its performance.
 Towards this end, we inject the local information regarding what network characteristics (i.e., arcs to either include or exclude) work "best" for each multi-scenario subproblem that is gathered by Learn&Optimize method into the overall PH search procedure.

 The Learn&Optimize procedure iteratively executes a learning step, to learn and build statistics on solution characteristics.
+The learning mechanism embedded in this method gradually builds an image of design variables that potentially belong to good solutions for the original stochastic formulation.
+The results of this learning mechanism are then used to guide the overall search toward higher-quality solutions.
 Sections 4.2.1 and 4.2.2 provide the full description of the generalized Learn&Optimize procedure.